inventage/keycloak-password-hashprovider-extension/README.md

 ## Installation

-Our `Keycloak Hashprovider` extension can be downloaded as a Java Archive (jar) and can simply be placed in the providers directory of your Keycloak.
+Our `Keycloak Password Hashprovider` extension can be downloaded as a Java Archive (jar) and can simply be placed in the providers directory of your Keycloak.

 ## Development